CowNation/CowConfig/README.md

 # cpp-CowConfig

-CowConfig is a small, portable and simple file saver and parser that is mainly aimed at saving & parsing variables to/from a file.
+CowConfig is a small, portable, easy to use and simple file saver and parser that is mainly aimed at saving & parsing variables to/from a file.

 ## Functions
 CowConfig(std::string fileName) - Calls OpenFile with fileName as parameter on construction of object.
 (See bool OpenFile(std::string fileName))